wamidgette/node-api-coding-challenge/readMe.md

 # Coding Challenge - Node.js Application Hatchways API
 ## About
 - Purpose: Creating a backend JSON API to make calls to the Hatchways API provided.
-More details can be found in blogPostsChallenge.pdf in parent folder.
+The user is able to send a request to this API with specific queries.
+The returned data will be arranged according to the instructions taken from these queries.
+Read on for some examples.
 - Solution uses Node.js and Express as well as additional modules axios, nodemon, and node-cache
 ### Routes
 - Base URL for this API after running: http://localhost:5000/api